pelinbalci/pelinbalci.github.io/_posts/2023-01-29-Line_Chart_with_Plotly.md

     thumbnail: thumbnail/line-and-scatter.jpg
 ---

-## Scatter plots with Plotly Express
+In this file I will explain how to use plotly with markers and annotation.
 It is very easy to plot chart in plotly express!:)

-Let's create two datasets: they include sales & anomalies for the 10 days of Jan 2023.
+Let's create two datasets: they include sales & anomalies for the first 10 days of Jan 2023.

 ```python
 # create dataset